zcdziura/dreadnought/README.md

 Installation
 ----------

-1. Click on the `releases` button above and download the latest `Source Code (zip)` file for the latest Dreadnought release.
+1. Click on the green button above labeled `Clone or download`.
+From the dropdown that appears, click `Download ZIP`.
 2. Extract the zip file somewhere on your computer (such as your Downloads folder).
 3. Open Mudlet.
 On the Menu Bar, click on `Package Manager`.
 4. Click on `Install`, navigate to the folder where you extracted the zip file, and select the `Dreadnought.xml` file.